Part 3: Setting up Virtual Machines

 Check the command output for any errors and monitor your inbox (including the spam folder) for the notification.

-Installing Docker and Docker Compose
+Docker & Docker Compose

 Docker is a platform for developing, shipping, and running applications in containers.
 Docker Compose is a tool for defining and running multi-container Docker applications.